purpleidea/flabbergast/README.md

 ## Documentation

 There are two important pieces of documentation: the friendly [manual](flabbergast-manual.md) and the [API docs](http://docs.flabbergast.org).
-You might want to consult the [glossary](glossary.md) when you get started.
+You might want to consult the [glossary](glossary.md) when you get started and keep the [syntax cheatsheet](syntax-cheatsheet.md) around.

 The manual describes the syntax is broad strokes and a more prosaic explanation of how it works with examples.
 It also describes philosophy, design patterns, and libraries.
 It's worth looking at some of the [examples](examples).
 If you want more whimsical examples, look at the [Rosetta Code](rosettacode) solutions.